Back to Living Real Change

 • Make regular exercise a part of your daily routine.
 Just be sure to finish your workout at least three hours before bedtime.

-There are also many myths about how to improve sleep habits.
+There are also many myths about how to improve your sleep habits.
 Don’t fall into these bad habits.

 MYTH: Insomnia is strictly mental.